alexwkleung/Nordrise/README.md

 3) The CSS is not as hack-y (and critically broken) compared to Moonrise.

-4) Uses the Nord theme!
+4) Based off the Nord theme!